leduckhai/Awesome-Competitive-Programming/README.md

 │
 └───Folder 1        : Type of Algorithm
 │   │   File1.ipynb : Python codes for the problem
-│   │   File1.pdf   : Descriptions and solution guides for the problem
 │   │   ...
 │
 └───Folder 2
 │   │   File2.ipynb
-│   │   File2.pdf
+│   │   ...
+│
+└───Folder Data Bank: Descriptions and Solution Guides for the Problem │   │   File3.pdf
 │   │   ...
 │
 └───...